Cinnamon — Nutrients, Health Benefits, And Shopping Tips

 Cinnamon was once more valuable than gold in ancient times due to its rarity and medicinal properties.

-Store cinnamon sticks or ground cinnamon in an airtight container in a cool, dark place.
-Ground cinnamon can be kept for up to six months to a year, while cinnamon sticks can be kept for up to two years.
+Store cinnamon sticks or ground cinnamon in an airtight container in a cool, dark location.
+Ground cinnamon should ideally be used within one year, while cinnamon sticks can last for two to three years.

 Health benefits